viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

 2. Configure what a specific method returns;
 3. Check if a method was called by the code under test.

-We will address all these topics, but first you must see a very simple Python class that we will use in the code examples below:
+We will address all these topics, but first it is necessary to see a very simple Python class that we will use in the code examples below:

 ```
 class A: